 Letter 713: This man Menecrates came from home to study with me full-time, but a host of illnesses made his time with me brief.

-This man Menecrates came from home to study with me full-time, but a host of illnesses made his time with me brief.
-That did not, however, dull my goodwill toward him.
-Whatever help I can offer outside the lecture hall, I make myself ready to give.
-And the greatest thing I could give him is what I am doing now: this letter, which secures him your support -- the beginning of many good things.
+This Menecrates came from his home in order to take part continually in my lessons, but a multitude of illnesses made his attendance with me brief.
+This did not, however, blunt the goodwill we bear toward him; rather, in whatever way it may be possible to help him outside the sphere of oratory, I hold myself ready.
+And the greatest of the things I might give is what I am doing now; for this very letter is the beginning of many good things, since it procures for him your support.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.